 The Financial District showcases impressive architecture and sky-scraping office towers that define Toronto’s urban skyline.
 Designed plazas and public art installations make the area more pedestrian-friendly than typical corporate districts.
 At lunchtime, office workers fill nearby restaurants and cafés, creating vibrant street-level activity.
 The district’s major employers include banks, law firms, and technology companies that have made Toronto a global financial hub.

-St. Lawrence maintains historic charm with Victorian-era buildings and the iconic St. Lawrence Market, a beloved destination since 1803.
-The market continues its tradition of fresh produce, specialty foods, and locally-made crafts, attracting both locals and tourists seeking authentic Toronto experiences.
+St. Lawrence keeps its 19th-century streetscape and the St. Lawrence Market, which has traded on the same corner since 1803; our St. Lawrence Market guide covers the vendors and the famous peameal-bacon sandwich.
+The market still runs on fresh produce, specialty foods, and locally made crafts, pulling in regulars and visitors alike.
 The neighborhood’s cobblestone streets, heritage architecture, and thriving restaurant scene create an inviting atmosphere distinct from modern corporate downtown.

 Old Town Toronto, spanning the St. Lawrence area, preserves the city’s earliest neighborhoods with original streetscapes and heritage storefronts.
 Walking these streets transports visitors back to 19th-century Toronto when this area served as the commercial and administrative heart of the city.
 Today’s visitors can explore this history while enjoying contemporary restaurants, galleries, and shops housed in beautifully preserved buildings.